Mexican Pizza is a copycat of the Taco Bell classic. Fried tortillas, refried beans, seasoned ground beef, enchilada sauce, and gooey, melted cheese!

 Instructions

-- Preheat oven to 400F.
-In a large skillet, brown and and crumble the ground beef.
+• Preheat oven to 400F.
+In a large skillet, brown and and crumble 1 pound ground beef.

-- Drain excess grease.
-Place cooked beef back in skillet and ddd taco seasoning packet and water and stir.
+• Drain excess grease.
+Place cooked beef back in skillet and add 1 packet taco seasoning and 3/4 cup water and stir.
 Bring to a boil then reduce heat and simmer until thickened.

-- In a large skillet, heat up oil over medium heat.
-Add tortillas (one at a time) and cook for 3-4 minutes (flipping frequently) until crisp.
+• In a separate large skillet, heat up 1 cup vegetable oil medium heat.
+Add one of the 8 flour tortillas (taco size) and cook for about 3-4 minutes (flipping frequently) until crisp.
 Continue with the rest of the tortillas.
 Set aside.

-- Meanwhile, heat up the refried beans in a microwaveable-safe bowl.
+• Meanwhile, heat up 15 ounce can refried beans in a microwaveable-safe bowl.
 This will make it easier to spread the beans onto the tortilla shells.

-- On each tortilla, slather a generous layer of refried beans.
+• On each fried tortilla, slather a generous layer of refried beans.
 Then top with seasoned ground beef.

-- Place another tortilla on top.
-Slather about two tablespoons of the enchilada sauce on top.
-Then place some shredded cheese on top of the sauce.
+• Place another tortilla on top.
+Slather about two Tablespoons from the 10 ounce can enchilada sauce on top.
+Then place some of the 2 cups shredded Mexican cheese blend on top of the sauce.
 Continue assembling the rest of the pizzas.

-- Place the pizzas on a large nonstick baking sheet and bake for about 8-10 minutes until cheese is melted.
-Serve with your favoriet toppings!
+• Place the pizzas on a large nonstick baking sheet and bake for about 8-10 minutes or until the cheese is melted.
+Serve with your favorite toppings like diced tomatoes, sliced green onion, sliced olives and sour cream.

 Video